Schinqy/smart-room/README.md

 # smart-room
-Journey to smartify my room, starting with the light bulb
+Journey to smartify my room, starting with the dumb light bulb